srabatin/find-your-hat/README.md

 - ask for player name and use it in game messages DONE
 - change story from find hat to find hidden chest of gold DONE
 - take field of view as parameter DONE
-- ask to play again when game is over
+- ask to play again when game is over DONE
 - save to highscore.txt